pasqualedevita/durablefunctions-purgehistory/README.md

 ## known issues

-Running on local machine you can get in an error that the access token expiry UTC time.
+Running on local machine you can get in an error with az cli access token with expired UTC time.

 https://github.com/Azure/azure-cli/issues/4722